Industry head: Tariffs could have big impact on US energy

 It’s the latest attempt to harness drilling along Colorado’s metropolitan Denver area, whose rapid expansion over the past decade has led to housing and commercial development alongside once-isolated oil and gas fields.
 Previous efforts have failed, despite advocates’ concerns about health and drilling rigs close to schools.

-“We tend to be a breeding ground” for similar efforts, Bentlee said, expressing hope that Coloradans would reject such an initiative.
+“We tend to be a breeding ground” for similar efforts, Bentley said, expressing hope that Coloradans would reject such an initiative.

 In agreement were panelists David Bernhardt, deputy U.S. interior secretary, and former Interior Secretary Ken Salazar, who served under President Barack Obama.
 Both are native Coloradans.